Summer Studentships 2020

 - All projects should be original research.
 A research project that has already begun or that has already been presented/started by another researcher, will not be accepted.
 To clarify - you cannot join a research team that has already started on a project with this grant, it must be your own work.

-- The project must be concluded by the end of August as students will present an abstract of their findings at the Nutrition Futures Conference in the first week of September.
+- The project must be concluded by the end of August as students will present an abstract of their findings at the Nutrition Futures Conference in the second week of September.

 The Application and judging process